LeighWeston86/matstract/matstract/web/static/docs/CON_help.md

 ##### Part of speech: NN, NP

-A condition is a tunable external parameter on which a property depends.
+A condition is a tunable external parameter.
 Temperature, pressure, strain etc. Include the **entire noun phrase**.

 i.
 The (`temperature`, NN) of the phase transition was 300 K